mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 decent galley and a few odd corners useful for stowage of small items.

-Armament is typical of small patrol craft, with a pair of 25 millimeters light autocannon in a dual mount forward and a quad-mounted light anti- air missile launcher aft.
+Armament is typical of small patrol craft, with a pair of 25 millimeters light autocannon in a dual mount forward and a quad-mounted light anti-air missile launcher aft.
 Both are remotely controlled from the craft's tiny bridge.
 Each of the open bridge wings mounts a general-purpose machinegun for law enforcement self-defence purposes.
 The hull is lightly armored with flexible composite materials, giving reasonable